Private vs NHS sick notes: what’s the difference and which do you need?

 Signed, dated, and presented on professional headed documentation

-Issued only where clinically appropriate — applications may be declined
+Issued only where clinically appropriate, with applications declined where necessary

 Clinical Standards